Troops arrest notorious militia kingpin in Benue – The Sun Nigeria

 Rose Ejembi, Makurdi

-A notorious criminal kingpin, Asaaghar Igye whose militia group has been identified as one of those terrorising Ukum Local Government area of Benue State and its environs has been apprehended by troops of the joint Military operation codenamed Operation Whirl Stroke (OPWS).
+A suspected criminal kingpin, Asaaghar Igye, whose militia group has been identified as one of those terrorising Ukum Local Government Area of Benue State and its environs has been apprehended by troops of the joint military operation codenamed Operation Whirl Stroke (OPWS).

-Igye who had been fingered in the recent killing of the district head of Kundav, Chief Awua Alabar, Daily Sun gathered, was arrested on Thursday in Zaki Biam, headquarters of Ukum local government area.
+Igye, who had been fingered in the recent killing of the district head of Kundav, Chief Awua Alabar, Daily Sun gathered, was arrested yesterday in Zaki Biam, headquarters of Ukum local government area.

-It would be recalled that Chief Awua Alabar, was murdered by gunmen on July 21, 2020 at his residence in Ukum LGA.
-His younger brother who was also shot with him was said to be receiving treatment at an undisclosed hospital.
+Alabar was murdered by gunmen on July 21, at his residence in Ukum LGA.
+His younger brother, who was also shot with him, was said to be receiving treatment at an undisclosed hospital.

 He explained further that the troops immediately mobilized to the area in search of the criminal kingpin, adding that the kingpin was subsequently arrested in his hideout.